top of page

 Fresh pasta weighs more and requires slightly less per person

-Adult portion: 120-130 grams
+Adult portion: 120-130g

-Children's portion: 80-100 grams
+Children's portion: 80-100g

 You could also invest in an inexpensive 'pasta meter', a small tool with holes of different sizes that help you measure the exact amount of spaghetti.